top of page

 Emphasise the importance of self-care during exam season.
 Encourage your child to eat healthily, get enough sleep, and engage in regular exercise to maintain their physical and mental well-being.

-Exams and revision can become all-consuming but it is super important that they find some time to engage in activities they enjoy as this will give their body a boost of serotonin – a feel good neurotransmitter – which will help them be happy, healthy and able to cope during exams.
+Exams and revision can become all-consuming but it is super important that they find some time to engage in activities they enjoy as this will give their body a boost of serotonin – a 'feel good' neurotransmitter – which will help them be happy, healthy and able to cope during exams.

-It’s also so easy to reach for chocolate and biscuits when studying – our brain loves to encourage us to reach for the high fat or sugary foods when we’re stressed, as way of counterating the increased adrenaline and cortisol levels.
+It’s also so easy to reach for chocolate and biscuits when studying – our brain loves to encourage us to reach for the high fat or sugary foods when we’re stressed, as way of counteracting the increased adrenaline and cortisol levels.

 There's nothing wrong with a bit of chocolate or a biscuit (or two!) but a balanced diet is really important for your child's health and can help with concentration during exam periods so consider having fruit that's easy to eat (it's amazing how children are more likely to eat fruit if it's already cut up and put in front of us) and having nutritious meals.